fuchstraumer/Caelestis/README.md

 - a resource context layer, which helps manage Vulkan resources in a simpler manner
 - it's all cross-platform!
 It's been tested so far on Mac OSX, Win10, and Ubuntu 17.10.
 Mac requires `brew`, primarily to install Boost so we can still get `variant` and `filesystem` when using XCode's dated version of clang (Apple pls)

+None of the plugins link to the plugin manager, and plugins don't link to each other.
+Multiple plugins link to the various `vpr` plugins though (from my [VulpesRender](https://github.com/fuchstraumer/VulpesRender) project, a simple RAII-focused Vulkan abstraction layer), along with linking to some other shared dependencies.
+But in general, things should be strictly decoupled.
+Read on for more on that.

 ### Plugin System?

 I have attempted to use a plugin system akin to the one espoused by our-machinery [here](http://ourmachinery.com/post/little-machines-working-together-part-1/) (and in the corresponding second part, along with [this]() extension on hot-reloading).
 I currently don't support hot-reloading, however, as my plugins don't hold enough state to make that worthy.
 Additionally, (as you will find out) I haven't quite yet got CMake to install the compiled plugin shared libs robustly.
 So, it's a bit difficult.